-This paper describes our effort to support TEEs in Graphcore's GC200 Intelligence Processing Unit (IPU), a state-ofthe-art custom AI accelerator.
-We introduce IPU Trusted Extensions (ITX), a set of experimental hardware capabilities in IPUs.
+This paper describes our effort to support TEEs in a state-of-theart AI accelerator, Graphcore's Intelligence Processing Unit (IPU).
+We introduce IPU Trusted Extensions (ITX), a set of experimental hardware capabilities in the IPU.
 We show that, using ITX in conjunction with appropriate compiler and runtime support, we can delegate ML tasks to the IPU with strong confidentiality and integrity guarantees while delivering accelerator-grade performance.
 In particular, ITX can guarantee isolation of an ML application from an untrusted host: application code and data appears in cleartext only within the IPU, and remains encrypted otherwise, including when transferred over the PCIe link between the host and the IPU.
 Once an application is deployed within an ITX TEE, the host can no longer tamper with the application state or the IPU configuration.
-ITX can also issue remotely verifiable attestations, rooted in a Public Key Infrastructure (PKI), enabling a relying party to establish trust in a given ML task before releasing secrets such as data decryption keys.
+ITX can also issue remotely verifiable attestations, rooted in a Graphcore PKI, enabling a relying party to establish trust in a given ML task before releasing secrets such as data decryption keys.

-The main components of ITX are a new execution mode in the IPU for isolating all security sensitive state from the host and securely handling security exceptions, programmable cryptographic engines capable of encrypting/decrypting CPU-IPU PCIe traffic at line rate (32 GB/s bidirectional throughput supporting PCIe Gen4), and a novel authenticated encryption protocol for ensuring confidentiality and integrity of code/data transfers without requiring trust in the host.
+The main components of ITX are a new execution mode in the IPU for isolating all security sensitive state from the host and securely handling security exceptions, programmable cryptographic engines capable of encrypting and decrypting PCIe traffic between the host CPU and the IPU at line rate (32 GB/s bidirectional throughput for supporting PCIe Gen4), and a novel authenticated encryption protocol for ensuring confidentiality and integrity of code and data transfers without requiring trust in the host.